Time Course Expression Analysis

 Count tables can also be imported from a text file.
-Go to File → Load → Load Count Table (Figure 2) and select your .txt file containing the count table.
+Go to transcriptomics → Load → Load Count Table (Figure 2) and select your .txt file containing the count table.

 Figure 2: Count Table File

-Go to Transcriptomics → Run Differential Expression Analysis and choose the ”Time Course Expression Analysis” option.
-Here you can specify the following parameters, which are divided into three different sections: Preprocessing Data (Figure 3), Experimental Design (Figure 4), and Analysis Options (Figure 5).
+In the next pages, it is possible to specify different analysis parameters, which are divided into three different sections: Preprocessing Data (Figure 5), Experimental Design (Figure 6), and Analysis Options (Figure 7).

 Preprocessing Data Page

 CPM Filter: Establish a filter to exclude genes with low counts across libraries, as those genes may interfere with the subsequent statistical approximations.
 Filtering is performed on a count-per-million (CPM) basis to account for differences in library size between samples (e.g. a CPM of 1 corresponds to a count of 6 in a sample with 6 million reads).

 Samples reaching CPM Filter: Set a minimum number of samples in which the gene's CPM is above the filter level (is expressed).
 If this value is set to e.g. five, at least 5 of the samples have to be above the given CPM.
 The number of samples of the smallest group is usually taken (e.g. in an experiment that has two replicates for each condition (or group), a gene should be expressed in at least two samples).
 Set value to 0 if no filter is desired.

 Normalization Method: Normalization is an important step to make the samples comparable and to remove possible biases (as sequencing depth bias) in count data.
 You can select the normalization method to be used: